RitchieLab/GWAS-QC/README.md

 	<summary>👇 Steps and code </summary>
 	<hr>
 Create Manhattan plot ans qq plot
-In R (either make script and run form the command line or download merged_10_rand_wPCA_2.Pheno.glm.logistic.hybrid file and do in RStudio)
+In R (either make script and run from the command line or download merged_10_rand_wPCA_2.Pheno.glm.logistic.hybrid file and do in RStudio)

 The file has a # in front of CHROM and R won’t read it as a header, need to fix file.
 This may be a plink2 issue. head merged_10_rand_wPCA_2.Pheno.glm.logistic.hybrid